prowler-cloud/prowler/docs/tutorials/kubernetes/in-cluster.md

 ```

 ???+ note
     By default, `prowler` will scan all namespaces in your active Kubernetes context.
-Use the [`--context`](https://docs.prowler.com/projects/prowler-open-source/en/latest/tutorials/kubernetes/context/) and [`--namespace`](https://docs.prowler.com/projects/prowler-open-source/en/latest/tutorials/kubernetes/namespace/) flags to manage Prowler behaviour.
+Use the [`--namespace`](https://docs.prowler.com/projects/prowler-open-source/en/latest/tutorials/kubernetes/namespace/) flag to specify the namespace(s) to be scanned.